Perumthachan

-Perumthachan (പെരുന്തച്ചന്), also spelled as "Perunthchan" (പെരു - Peru/big, തച്ചന് - thachan/craftsman), meaning the master carpenter or the master craftsman, is an honorific title that is used to refer to an ancient legendary carpenter (ആശാരി Aashari), architect, woodcarver and sculptor (stone/wood) from Kerala, India.
-However Perumthachan is an important figure in the folklore of Kerala and many a wondrous structure and architecture that still stand are attributed to him.
+Perumthachan (പെരുന്തച്ചന്), also spelled as Perunthachan (പെരു – Peru/big, തച്ചന് – thachan/craftsman), meaning the master carpenter or the master craftsman, is an honorific title used to refer to an ancient legendary carpenter (ആചരി/Achari or Acharya), architect, woodcarver, and sculptor (stone and wood) from Kerala, India.
+Perumthachan is an important figure in the folklore of Kerala, and many wondrous structures and examples of architecture that still stand are attributed to him.

 History and legend

 A stone pillar at Vazhappally Maha Siva Temple (വാഴപ്പള്ളി ക്ഷേത്രം) which is attributed to Perumthachan with its four identical sides made using a dovetail joint trick which was only later understood.

 Birth and related legends

 Many legends of Perumthachan are seen in Aithihyamala, the compilation of legends and folklore of Kerala written by Kottarathil Sankunni.
-Given that Perumthachan was a Vishwakarma his biological parents were not craftsmen, his biological father, Vararuchi,was a scholar in the palace of Vikramadhitya.
+Given that Perumthachan was a Vishwakarma his biological parents were not craftsmen, his biological father, Vararuchi, was a scholar in the palace of Vikramadhitya.
 He married a woman whom he beloved that she belonged to his caste but later he understood that she belonged to a lower caste.
 After their marriage, they set out on a long journey.
 During this time, the woman gave birth to twelve children.
 Each of them grew famous in their lives and many tales and lore were attributed, with them as the main caste.
 The eldest was Agnihothri, a Brahmin, whose place is Mezhathur in Thrithala.
 The others are Perumthachan (Master carpenter), Naranath Bhranthan (an eccentric philosopher who was perceived as a madman), Vayillakunnilappan (a child with no mouth, whom the mother wanted to keep with her) and so on.

 Since Raman (രാമന്) was raised by parents who belonged to the Thachan, he mastered the art and science of carpentry, architecture, and sculpture to become a Perumthachan.
 He read the sacred texts and imbibed the ancient intellectual tradition.
 He was commissioned for many a great architectural project to build temples and palaces.